Sleeping Beauty (1959 film): Art direction

-When Clyde Geronimi became the supervising director, he had creative differences with Earle, feeling that Earle's paintings didn't "have the mood.
-For example, the dungeon scene: he had it all bright and too much detail.
-I wanted more mood, dark dungeon effect ...
-All that beautiful detail in the trees, the bark, and all that, that's all well and good, but who the hell's going to look at that?
-The backgrounds became more important than the animation.
-He'd made them more like Christmas cards".
-By that time, Disney felt that too much focus was on the film's design at the expense of its story.
-In March 1958, before Sleeping Beauty was completed, Earle left the Disney studio for John Sutherland Productions.
-Geronimi then had the background paintings softened with an airbrush so they did not compete with the animation.

 Live-action reference

-Before animation began, a live-action reference version with actors in costumes was filmed for the animators to study.
-Walt Disney insisted on this because, he said, he wanted the characters to be "as real as possible, near flesh-and-blood".
-Several animators objected to this method as uncreative, including Milt Kahl, who stated that "anyone worth his salt in this business ought to know how people move."
-By March 1954, Helene Stanley was hired to provide live-action references for Princess Aurora, and several scenes of the Three Good Fairies.
+Before animation began, a live-action reference version with actors in costumes was filmed for the animators to study; Walt Disney insisted on this, because he wanted the characters to be as close to real life as possible.
+Several animators (including Milt Kahl) objected to this method, considering it constraining and uncreative.
+By March 1954, Helene Stanley was hired to provide live-action references for Princess Aurora.
 She was chosen from over three hundred candidates interviewed for the role.
-Stanley's costume for Aurora's woodland alias, Briar Rose, was created by Alice Estes at the behest of Marc Davis as her first job assignment for the Disney studio.
+Stanley's costume for Aurora's woodland alter ego, Briar Rose, was created by Alice Estes at the behest of Marc Davis as her first job assignment for the Disney studio.
+Stanley also provided the reference for some scenes with the Three Good Fairies, along with Spring Byington, Madge Blake, Frances Bavier, Marjorie Bennett, and Trudi Schoop.

 Prince Phillip was modeled by Ed Kemmer.
-For a few scenes in the final battle scene, Kemmer had to ride a wooden wagon imitating a horse which was controlled by the animators.
+For the footage of the final battle sequence, Kemmer had to ride a wooden wagon imitating a horse which was controlled by the animators.
 Cubby O'Brien was a model for young Phillip.
 The live-action reference for Maleficent was provided by her voice actress, Eleanor Audley, and dancer Jane Fowler.
-Among the actresses who appeared in reference footage for the Three Good Fairies were Spring Byington, Madge Blake, and Frances Bavier.
 Hans Conried and Don Barclay were live-action references for King Stefan and King Hubert.
 The lackey who serves wine to the kings in the "Skumps" scene was modeled by Franklin Pangborn.